daviddenton/protokruft/README.md

 # protokruft

-Protokruft is a gradle plugin for generating a Kotlin DSL from generated Java Protobuf message source.
+Protokruft is a simple Gradle plugin for generating a Kotlin DSL from generated Java Protobuf message source.
+It removes the worst of the Java boilerplate that is generated, leaving you with a nice clean syntax in your Kotlin.
+The target classes are those which extend `GeneratedMessageV3`.
+By default, the generated classes are put next to the Java files, into the `build/generated/source/proto/main/java` folder.

+## What does it do?
 Given this proto:
 ```proto
 syntax = "proto3";